FluxxField/bionic-reading.nvim/README.md

 - [x] Add support for nvim-notify
 - [x] Prompt user to highlight file IF file type is not in config
 - [x] Add ability to toggle user prompt
-- [ ] Investigate treesitter highlighting
+- [x] Investigate treesitter highlighting
-- [x] Add saccade cadence
-- [x] Add user command to set saccade cadence
 - [x] Add syllable algorithm
 - [x] Expose highlight and clear
 - [ ] ????